C-Accel-CRIPT/Python-SDK/README.md

 For the developmet, we are using [trunk.io](https://trunk.io) to achieve a consistent coding style.
 You can run `./trunk fmt` to auto-format your contributions and `./trunk check` to verify your contribution complies with our standard via trunk.
 We will run the same test automatically before we are able to merge the code.
-Please, let us know if there are any issues.
+For development documentation to better understand the Python SDK code please visit the [Python SDK Wiki](https://github.com/C-Accel-CRIPT/Python-SDK/wiki)
+If you encounter any issues please let us know via [issues section](https://github.com/C-Accel-CRIPT/Python-SDK/issues) or [discussion sections](https://github.com/C-Accel-CRIPT/Python-SDK/discussions)